 The current properties serving only vegan food we are aware of are Inn Oyado Matsumura in Asakusa (part of Tokyo), Goen no Mori in Yugawara and Vegan Minshuku Sanbiki Neko in Kyoto.
 Sometimes it’s difficult to work out which properties only serve vegan food from their websites as even properties which are listed as serving only vegan food on websites like Hachidory (a local, Japanese-language vegan and vegetarian website) sometimes list the word “vegetarian” on their social media, leaving it unclear if they’ve changed from serving only vegan food to both, or are only including the word “vegetarian” for marketing purposes, as it’s more commonly recognized in Japan than the word “vegan.”
 Vegan course menus also occasionally appear at restaurants located within large hotels in major cities, although they are generally special limited-time-only menus.

 Properties that appear on this list are those that people in the vegan community have reported having good experiences at, as well as properties that make an effort to cater to vegans, for example by listing that they can make vegan food on their websites, contacting us to ask to be listed, or containing a vegan or vegan-friendly restaurant.
+It may not, or will likely not, extend to things like providing vegan toiletries or making sure not to use animal-derived materials in the room, like feather pillows.
 This list does not cover every accommodation that could possibly make vegan food in Japan but is intended to be a good starting point of likely places to help you get started planning your trip.
 The website Hachidory also has a list of vegetarian and vegan-friendly properties, searchable by prefecture.
 It includes properties not mentioned here, although English is not provided.
 Happy Cow (English) is also a great place to search not just for restaurants but also for vegan-friendly accommodation.

 It’s possible to inquire if regular accommodations will make vegan food, but you would have to make sure if they understand, and especially understand about fish stock.
 It may be necessary to explain exactly what you do and don’t eat.
 (However, there is always the possibility of misunderstandings/mistakes.
 Some people have reported other accommodations, not listed here, to have mistakenly included pork or shellfish, even though the requirements were explained to them, sometimes several times.)
 For example, if you just say you don’t eat dairy, honey, eggs, meat, and fish, the staff might think that shellfish/crab/other seafood is okay.
 Also, sometimes the staff will just say no, that they cannot accommodate you.